tonyscottpage/site/clients.markdown

 permalink: /clients/
 ---

-CLIENTS are women or men on the move, younger or older, from any background, role or country.
+Our clients are women or men on the move, younger or older, from any background, role or country.
 You emerge in unexpected places, as individuals, leadership teams and cross-organisational groups.

 As power is shifting from few to many, your traditional ways of leadership become costly and harder to sustain, so new paths beckon to "new leaders": different in how you face challenges and share power.
 You are not big or crushing.
 You work "across" more than "top down", influencing at boundaries, embracing differences.